osmosis-labs/osmosis/x/bridge/README.md

 ### LastTransferHeight

-This method allows to get the last transfer height for the provided asset.
+This method allows getting the last transfer height for the provided asset.

 ```protobuf
 // LastTransferHeightRequest is the request type for the